 The process of the transformation of shell art from Victorian-era curio to a Sydney souvenir was complete when a shell Sydney Harbour Bridge hit the stalls.

-Dr Nugent said Aboriginal women responded to changing markets and over time their work was sold to city department stores and gift shops.
+Dr Nugent said First Nations women responded to changing markets and over time their work was sold to city department stores and gift shops.
 One of their biggest markets was American servicemen in Australia during the Second World War.

-The sale of souvenirs at La Perouse was one of the main sources of income for Aboriginal people in the first half of the twentieth century.
+The sale of souvenirs at La Perouse was one of the main sources of income for First Nations people in the first half of the 20th century.

 The tourist industry declined at La Perouse in the 1960s when the tram service and tourist ferry ceased operations.
-At the same time, Aboriginal souvenir makers had trouble competing with mass-produced items.
+At the same time, First Nations souvenir makers had trouble competing with mass-produced items.

 Timbery shellwork tradition